JetBrains/teamcity-documentation/topics/rest-api.md

 <tr><td>

-Stop a running build and read it to the queue
+Stop a running build and re-add it to the queue

 </td>